Safeguarding and Child Protection

 The issues surrounding Child Protection are relevant to all members of staff in Priory Woods and the policy applies to all staff and governors working in the school and all visiting professionals.

-- Ensure that we have senior designated staff for child protection who have received appropriate annual training and support for this role.
+- Ensure that we have senior designated staff for child protection who have received appropriate regular training and support for this role.

 - Ensure every member of staff, volunteer and governor knows the name of the designated person responsible for child protection and their role.